Itera/docker-intro-workshop/02_dynamic_website/README.md

 docker build --tag dynamic-website -f Dockerfile-website .
 ```

+NOTE: Since we have multiple Dockerfiles in this folder we need to explicitly tell the build command which file we want to build using the `--file` or `-f` flag.

 ### Run container
 ```
 docker run --rm -p 8080:80 dynamic-website
 ```

 ## API
-The code for the API we will use is in the `api.py` file.
+The code for the API is in the `api.py` file.

 This API should be run in a separate container.